Adopted: March 1999

-These by-laws become effective upon approval of at least two-thirds of the Senate voting in a mailed ballot, and may be amended by a vote of two-thirds of Senate members, voting in a mailed ballot, provided the proposal to amend has been discussed at a meeting of the Department Senate.
+These by-laws become effective upon approval of at least two-thirds of the Senate voting in a mailed or secure electronic ballot, and may be amended by a vote of two-thirds of Senate members, voting in a mailed or secure electronic ballot, provided the proposal to amend has been discussed at a meeting of the Department Senate.

 Area responsibilities shall consist of recruitment of students, faculty, and other resources for the area that facilitate training; formulation and administration of graduate training programs; and representation on the Policy and Planning Committee and Graduate Studies Committee.
 Each area shall be administered by an Area Head, who shall be appointed to a renewable three-year term by the Chair after a consultative vote by the voting members of the area.

-Administrative Officers: The appointed administrative officers are the Associate Chair, Director of Graduate Studies, Director of Undergraduate Studies, and Director of Graduate Studies.
+Administrative Officers: The appointed administrative officers are the Associate Chair, Director of Graduate Studies, and Director of Undergraduate Studies.
 These officers may be appointed by the Chair for a term normally to be coextensive with the Chair's term.
 These administrative officers may be reappointed for additional terms following the same procedures as for their original appointment.